simar437/Distributed-Election-System-Paxos/readme.md

 ```
 make proposer NAME=<M1> UNIQUE_ID=<UNIQUE_ID>
 ```
-where `<M1>` is the name of the proposer and provide a unique increasing id for each proposer.
+where `<M1>` is the name of the proposer and provides a unique increasing id for each proposer.

 To run the Acceptor, manually, run the following command:
 ```